Mountain Wildflowers Seminar

 - Deposit: Deposit is the full fee.

 - Trip begins and ends in Moab, UT

 - Click here to read our cancellation policy.

 Learn About Mountain Wildflowers!

 Join us for a full day exploring the La Sal Mountains, and learn to identify wildflower species at the peak of their bloom.
-Locations depend on snow melt; general elevation of activity between 8-11,000 feet elevation, moderate, mostly on trail hiking.
+Locations depend on snow melt; general elevation of activity between 8-11,000 feet elevation, moderate, mostly short walks on trails.

 Joel Tuhy has been studying and photographing wildflowers in Canyonlands for over 30 years.
 He is a Biologist with Moab’s office of the Nature Conservancy.
 Joel volunteers his time to CFI for this special outing to share his love of the plant world (the “superior kingdom”) and to help raise scholarship funds for CFI School programs.